What are the biggest life insurance companies in Canada? – Updated 2023

 Canada is home to some of the world’s largest financial institutions, with major global insurance companies calling the country their home.
-Manulife is Canada’s largest insurance company, collecting almost $40 B in premiums yearly.
-Canada Life, Sun Life, Desjardins, and Industrial Alliance (iA) are also some of the biggest names in Canadian insurance.
+Canada Life is Canada’s largest insurance company, collecting almost $60 billion in premiums yearly.
+Manulife, Sun Life, Industrial Alliance (iA), and Desjardins are also some of the biggest names in Canadian insurance.

-The biggest life insurance companies in Canada are Manulife, Canada Life, Sun Life, Desjardins, and Industrial Alliance if calculating by total assets.
+The biggest life insurance companies in Canada are Canada Life, Manulife, Sun Life, Industrial Alliance, and Desjardins, if calculating by total annual premiums.

 Even with that knowledge, choosing an insurance company in Canada can be an arduous task.
 It might not come to mind immediately, but this country is a hotbed for the industry.

 The biggest life insurance carriers in Canada compete to offer you coverage, hold large global assets, and provide insurance and financial services to people all over the world.
 As per the CLHIA, there are more than 150 life and health insurance providers in Canada, which is great for consumers looking for choice.